Mvwestbury/AncientGenomicsWorkshop25/README.md

 In this task we will simulate raw sequencing reads from a high quality modern genome with ancient damage using gargammel and map the reads to a reference genome
 * Build fasta using consensus base call in ANGSD and unzip it

-`angsd -minq 20 -docounts 1 -minmapq 20 -i NamCrocuta_map_merged_sort_RG_Hi1.bam -dofasta 2 -setmindepthind 10 -out NamCrocuta -r HiC_scaffold_1`
+`angsd -minq 20 -docounts 1 -minmapq 20 -i NamCrocuta_map_merged_sort_RG_Hi1.bam -dofasta 2 -setmindepthind 10 -out NamCrocuta -rf ../../../Reference_genomes/Crocuta_scaffold1.txt`

 `gunzip NamCrocuta.fa.gz`
-* Prepare directories for gargammel inlcuding three directories “bact” “cont” “endo”
+* Prepare directories for gargammel including three directories “bact” “cont” “endo”

 `mkdir Sequences`